zhuowei/AotD-chapter-lengths/README.md

-A Jupyter notebook graphing chapter lengths in [Glory in the Thunder](http://gloryinthethunder.com)
+A Jupyter notebook graphing chapter lengths in M. B. Elliott's [Glory in the Thunder](http://gloryinthethunder.com) books.